Shivam-Singh-devops/TestEcom/README.md

-Simple E-Commerce REST API (Spring Boot)
+E-Commerce REST API (Spring Boot)
 Overview

 This project is a simple Java backend application built using Spring Boot.
-It implements a RESTful API for managing a collection of items (similar to products in an e-commerce system).
+It implements a RESTful API for managing a collection of items, similar to products in an e-commerce system.

-The application uses an in-memory data store (ArrayList) to manage items and provides API endpoints to:
+The application allows users to:

 Add a new item

+Retrieve all items

-Get a single item by ID
+Retrieve a single item by ID

+Update an existing item

+Delete an item

-No external database is used.
+The data is stored in-memory using an ArrayList, meaning no external database is required.

 Technologies Used